GuidesHow To'sHow To Build A White Gaming PC

 GIGABYTE Z490 VISION G (Image By Tech4Gamers)

-The GIGABYTE Z490 VISION G is well balanced White/Silver themed motherboard aimed at content creators who would not want to spend more and still able to utilize most of the functions and features of the Intel Z490 chipset.
-The motherboard has PCIe 4.0 ready hardware for which a supported BIOS update would be needed along with Intel 11th generation CPU.
+The GIGABYTE Z490 VISION G is a well-balanced White/silver-themed motherboard aimed at content creators who would not want to spend more and are still able to utilize most of the functions and features of the Intel Z490 chipset.
+The motherboard has PCIe 4.0-ready hardware for which a supported BIOS update would be needed, along with an Intel 11th generation CPU.

 The motherboard features a Monoblock heat sink design to provide better airflow from Omni-Direction.
 GIGABYTE has used LAIRD 1.5mm thick thermal pads under the aluminum heatsinks on the power delivery circuitry.
 These thermal pads have a 5W/mK conductivity rating.